A Borneo Childhood: Enculturation in Dusuan Society

 Weight: 0.4 kg Post free within Malaysia

-Condition: The cover has very little wear other than a few dirt marks.
-A previous owner's small name stamp is on a front end paper.
-The binding is tight, the text clear and there is mild tanning of the pages. |
+Condition: The cover has very little wear other than a bit of light fading across the top at the front.
+There is a small bookseller's sticker on the inside front cover The binding is tight, the text clear and there is very mild tanning of the pages. |